Do you remember the first time you wrote a check for $100?

 Leaving my old brokerage firm and starting my own financial planning practice ranks as one of the best business decisions I’ve made.
 It definitely had its scary moments, but the rewards have been amazing.

 Thanks to the Internet, it’s very possible to start your own business with just a few thousand dollars.
 Heck, I started this blog for less than $500!
-Choose the business that you want to go into, study how you can market the business through the Internet, then come up with a business plan. $10,000 should be more than enough to get started with.
-In fact, starting out you better not spend more than $10,000 to start an online business.
-There are plenty of ways to start a home based business that require very little up front capital.
+Choose the business that you want to go into, study how you can market the business through the Internet, then come up with a business plan. $10K should be more than enough to get started with.

 One more point in starting a business.
 When you put money into a given investment, you’re doing so with the idea that it will be worth more money in the future.
 But when you have a business, it can provide you with an income for the rest of your life.
 That’s more valuable than just about any other investment that you can make.

 This can be a winning idea on so many levels, and you probably won’t need anywhere near $10,000 to make it happen.
-Choose a broad topic area – careers, technology, finance, investments, real estate, or just about anything your interested in and have at least above average knowledge – and build a blog around it.
+Choose a broad topic area – careers, technology, finance, investments, real estate, or just about anything you’re interested in and have at least above-average knowledge – and build a blog around it.

-The idea is to create a website that will have valuable content that will draw visitors to it.
-And as it grows, you will have opportunities to monetize it through advertising, affiliate arrangements (essentially, selling other peoples products), or as a platform to sell your own products and services from.
+The idea is to create a website with valuable content that will draw visitors to it.
+And as it grows, you will have opportunities to monetize it through advertising, affiliate arrangements (essentially, selling other people’s products), or as a platform to sell your own products and services.

-Podcasts are basically blog articles set to audio.
-But they have the advantage that they can also be placed on other websites for greater exposure.
-And just as is the case with a blog, there ways that you can monetize podcasts.
+Podcasts are basically blog articles set to audio, but they have the advantage that they can also be placed on other websites for greater exposure.
+And just as is the case with a blog, there are ways that you can monetize podcasts.

 The simplest way is to do a series of podcasts and solicit listener donations.
 This can work beautifully if you have a loyal following.
 You can also get advertising sponsors, in much the same way that you would for a blog, who would pay for a mention in your podcast, or on the site where the podcast appears.

-This is the most risk free way to invest $10,000 – or any amount of money – and it provides a virtually guaranteed rate of return.
+This is the most risk-free way to invest $10K – or any amount of money – and it provides a virtually guaranteed rate of return.